VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > migration is to use a message-based approach that uses a configuration
 > bus.

+> **PoePersona:** You should always rehearse the migration in a test
+> environment before performing it in your production environment.

 ## Data migration

 The V3 release uses one additional table called